Tobacco Education Program

 - Reduce the number of Flavored Tobacco products marketed to youth and lower-income people.
 Research indicates youth are attracted are more likely to try and continue using a tobacco product that is flavored.
 Learn more at flavorshookkids.org.

-See the links on left for more information!
+Browse the links to the left for more information on each topic